jasonbrianhall/tetrimone/README.md

 # GTK Tetrimone: Pixel-Dropping Pandemonium! 🧩🚀

+## Tetrimone: The Perfect Fusion of Gaming Elements

+### Tetrimone Meaning

+"Tetrimone" brilliantly combines "tetromino" (the four-block geometric pieces that are the heart of the gameplay) with a hint of "metronome" (suggesting the rhythmic, pulse-pounding timing that drives the game forward).

+This ingenious portmanteau captures the essence of what makes the game so addictive—geometric precision meeting musical rhythm in a perfect harmony of gaming elements.
+The name evokes both the mathematical elegance of the falling shapes and the escalating tempo that challenges players as they progress through levels.

+The "-one" suffix also subtly suggests "the one"—positioning this as the definitive, ultimate version of the classic block-dropping experience.
+It's not just another clone; it's a reimagining that honors the legacy while carving its own unique identity in the puzzle game pantheon.

+Tetrimone stands as a testament to gaming history while boldly facing the future—each carefully placed block building not just toward line clears, but toward gaming greatness!

 ## Overview

 Prepare for a block-stacking adventure that'll make your neurons dance!
 GTK Tetrimone is a pulse-pounding reimagining of the classic puzzle game, powered by GTK+, SDL, and flexible audio backends.
 Warning: May cause sudden outbursts of strategic genius and controller-gripping intensity!